-Our reportable segments consist of two types of commercial real estate properties, namely office and hotel, as well as a segment for our lending business, which primarily originates loans to small businesses.
-As of December 31, 2020, our real estate portfolio consisted of 12 assets, all of which were fee-simple properties.
-As of December 31, 2020, our nine office properties, totaling approximately 1.3 million rentable square feet, were 79.3% occupied, our one development site was being used as a parking lot, and our one hotel with an ancillary parking garage, which has a total of 503 rooms, had RevPAR of \$46.60 for the year ended December 31, 2020.
-For the year ended December 31, 2020, our office portfolio contributed approximately 71.9% of revenue from our segments, while our hotel contributed approximately 17.3%, and our lending segment contributed approximately 10.8%.
+Our current reportable segments consist of two types of commercial real estate properties, namely office and hotel, as well as a segment for our lending business, which primarily originates loans to small businesses.
+As of December 31, 2021, our real estate portfolio consisted of 14 assets, all of which were feesimple properties.
+As of December 31, 2021, our 11 office properties, totaling approximately 1.3 million rentable square feet, were 77.7% occupied, our development site was being used as a parking lot, our hotel and an ancillary parking garage.
+The hotel has a total of 503 rooms and had RevPAR of \$73.23 for the year ended December 31, 2021.
+For the year ended December 31, 2021, our office portfolio contributed approximately 58.6% of revenue from our segments, while our hotel segment contributed approximately 19.6%, and our lending segment contributed approximately 21.8%.